Skip to main content

 Network drops can cause website load failure and lead to differences in issues reported.

-If your VPN does not allow external connections, or if it does not allow web-socket connections, differences in issues counts might occur.
+If your VPN does not allow external connections, or if it does not allow web-socket connections, differences in issue counts can occur.

 Which products show changes to issue count due to network failure

-All products in BrowserStack Accessibility Testing may show changes to issue count due to network failure or the impact of a VPN.
+All products in BrowserStack Accessibility Testing can show changes to issue count due to network failure or the impact of a VPN.

 These products are: